Niacinamide for Body Skin: Everything You Need to Know

 2. Strengthens the Skin Barrier

-Your skin barrier is the outermost layer — a complex mix of skin cells and lipids (fats) that acts as a protective shield.
-When it's healthy, skin looks plump, smooth, and even.
-When it's damaged or weak, skin becomes dry, sensitive, reactive, and dull.
+Your skin barrier is the outermost layer — a mix of skin cells and lipids that acts as a protective shield.
+When it's damaged by harsh soaps, hard water, or over-exfoliation, skin becomes dry, sensitive, and dull.
+Niacinamide stimulates the production of ceramides, fatty acids, and cholesterol — the three components of a healthy skin barrier.
+This is especially valuable for Pakistani body skin stripped daily by alkaline soaps.

 3. Reduces Redness and Calms Irritation